eclipse-hono/hono/site/content/deployment/kubernetes.md

 This will create a new `hono` namespace in the cluster and install all the components to that namespace.
 The name of the Helm release will be `eclipse-hono`.

-You can check the status of the deployment with one of the following commands
+You can check the status of the deployment with one of the following commands:

 ~~~sh
 helm list